1712n/dn-institute/tools/plagiarism-checker/README.md

 - Save a deployed worker URL.

 - Add a **WORKER_URL** enviromental variable to your repository secrets, so Github Actions can access the service.

+### Usage

+Leave a comment with *"/plagiarismcheck"* in a pull request with new article to activate bot.